DinethShakya23/FYP-Research/1_literature_review/papers/nguyenFLAMETamingBackdoors2022.md

 > Write your 3–5 line summary of the paper here in your own words.
 > What problem does it solve?
 What’s the main idea?

-FLAME is a defense framework for federated learning that mitigates backdoor attacks without sacrificing model accuracy.
+FLAME is a defense framework for [[Federated Learning]] that mitigates [[backdoor]] attacks without sacrificing model accuracy.
 It combines dynamic clustering to detect malicious updates, adaptive weight clipping to limit their impact, and minimal Gaussian noise to remove residual backdoors.
 FLAME also introduces a privacy-preserving variant using secure two-party computation.
 Experiments across NLP, vision, and IoT tasks show FLAME outperforms existing defenses with negligible accuracy loss.

 ---